telerik/blazor-docs/components/datetimepicker/events.md

 The `OnOpen` event fires before the DateTimePicker popup renders.

-The event handler receives as an argument an [`DateTimePickerOpenEventArgs` object](/blazor-ui/api/telerik.blazor.components.datetimepickeropeneventargs) that contains:
+As an argument, the event handler receives a [`DateTimePickerOpenEventArgs` object](/blazor-ui/api/telerik.blazor.components.datetimepickeropeneventargs), which contains the following properties:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)